BananaAcid/ai-operator/README.md

 If you reached the token limit for the current chat, you can:

-1. save the current history (context) with the prompt trigger: `/history:export:md` (could be imported with an LLM that has a larger context)
+1. save the current history (context) with the prompt trigger: `/history:export` (could be imported with an LLM that has a larger context)
+    - use `/history:export:md` if you want a readable (Markdown) version, that can not be imported.
-2. reduce the current history (context) to the last 6 (user prompt + reponse = 2): `/history:clear 6` (to be able to continue)
+2. reduce the current history (context) to the last 6 (user prompt + reponse = 2): `/history:clear 6` (to be able to continue. `/:help` shows you how many entries are stored)

 or